ibm-cloud-docs/cis/ddos-concept.md

 ## What do I do if I’m under a DDoS attack?
 {: #under-ddos-attack}

 1. Turn on “Defense mode" from the **Overview** screen.
-For more information, refer to [Defense mode for DDoS attacks][/docs/cis?topic=cis-troubleshooting-cis-ddos-attack](/docs/cis?topic=cis-defense-mode-attack-ddos).
+For more information, see [Defense mode for DDoS attacks](/docs/cis?topic=cis-defense-mode-attack-ddos).
 1. Set your DNS records for maximum security.
 1. Do not rate-limit or throttle requests from IBM {{site.data.keyword.cis_short_notm}}, we need the bandwidth to assist you with your situation.
 1. Block specific countries and visitors if necessary.